alauri/oracle-tac-apps/orchestrate/README.md

 ## Configure

-At the moment the only available configuration is on a single remote for both database service and/or application(s).
+At the moment we can only support the configuration for the OracleLinux Operating System.

 Within the file *inventory*, or whatever filename you like, put the IP of the remote machine you want to configure under the section **remotes**: